eclipse-oniro-mirrors/applications_app_samples/code/BasicFeature/Media/Image/README.md

 4. After finishing editing the image, touch **OK**.
 The page for posting comments is displayed, with the images shown.
 You can touch **Add image** to add more images.

+5. Select an image and touch **Next**.
+The image editing page is displayed.

-5. Touch the back button to exit the app.
+6. Touch the back button to exit the app.

 ### Preview